The Naked Kiss (1964)

 A man learns that his wife is cheating on him.
 But before he can divorce her, she dies in childbirth.
 So he finds prostitutes who look like her to torture and kill.
 Then he finds a woman who looks like his wife and marries her.
 But his wife seems to be haunting him.

 Most of this film is really good.
 I enjoyed it.
 Then, in the last 10 minutes, I learned to hate it.
 It’s fine for a story to allow a bad guy to get away with his crimes.
 But there should be some recognition that he’s a bad guy.
 This made me reflect on just how ridiculous the plot was.
 I recommend turning the film off after the first reveal (which isn’t surprising).
 Or even the second reveal (which is even less surprising).
-But definitely don’t stay for the third reveal, which is what exactly what you will expect and is guaranteed to make you groan.
+But definitely don’t stay for the third reveal, which is exactly what you will expect and is guaranteed to make you groan.

 Starring Anthony Steffen (Django the Bastard), Marina Malfatti (All the Colors of the Dark), Enzo Tarascio (Trinity Is Still My Name), Erika Blanc (The Red Headed Corpse), and Giacomo Rossi Stuart (Knives of the Avenger).